-The hospital walls are cold and bare, and sometimes the provided equipment may not be enough, but you can do something about it.
+Hospital walls are cold and bare, and sometimes the provided entertainment may not be enough, but you can do something about it and help your loved one with a gift.

 Typically, the gifts for stroke patients should correspond with the severity of the stroke.
-The best gift should cater to their needs, support the recovery process, and make their life a little bit easier.
+The best gift should cater to their needs, support the recovery process, and make their life a little bit easier by taking their mind off what happened.

 The following suggestions will brighten up the days of the stroke patient by showing them that you care.